frontkom/projects-documentation/d10-upgrade.md

 This is due to the fact that the `Symfony\Component\EventDispatcher\Event` class which Drupal 9 is relying on has been marked as deprecated in Symfony.

-In Drupal10 it has been changed to `Symfony\Contracts\EventDispatcher\Event` so there is actually no need to chenge anything in code and the warning can be ignored.
+In Drupal10 it has been changed to `Symfony\Contracts\EventDispatcher\Event` so there is actually no need to change anything in code and the warning can be ignored.

 ### Using deprecated admin theme (eg Seven)